 National Express coaches run into the city from a host of UK destinations and our coach station is located in the city centre with many of our venues and hotels just a short walk away.

 Leeds Bradford Airport (LBA) is situated at the heart of the Leeds City Region, approximately eight miles from Leeds city centre and seven miles from Bradford and is one of the fastest growing regional airports in the UK.

 Yorkshire’s gateway airport connects to a wide range of domestic and international destinations, either via direct flights or through the European ‘hub’ airports of Amsterdam and Brussels.

-Visitors can now fly direct to LBA on a scheduled flight from over 75 destinations including Geneva, Paris, London, Berlin and Rome.
-British Airways fly from London Heathrow to Leeds three times daily.
+Visitors can now fly direct to LBA on scheduled flights from over 75 destinations across 25 countries.
+This includes many European capital cities, including Paris, London, Berlin and Rome.
+British Airways fly from London Heathrow to Leeds three times daily